Zoomer Men Say The Stove Is Quite Hot, Actually

 The pie, of course, was not full of delicious blueberries, but a festering heap of maggots.

-It’s not lost on me why Gen Z guys would fall for Trump, who has been running for president or serving for president since they were children.
+It’s not lost on me why Gen Z guys would fall for Trump, who has been running for president or serving as president since they were children.
 Shamefully, tragically, he is the only American leader many of them have ever known, the vibes king who makes fascism seem weird and cool and counterculture.
 He triggers mom and dad, those feckless little libs, so polite and well meaning.
 He pulls off this little trick partly because he doesn’t actually know how to do Real Deal Fascism – one must read a book to know this – and partly because mainstream media sees it as their job to sane-wash Trump’s fascist ravings into something that fits nicely within the traditional bounds of American politics.
 If it didn’t fit, the newspaper would be forced to tell people good and bad things are not the same – a distinction beaten out of the newspaper through fifty years of right-wing whining about bias.

 But wait.
 There is no dooming on Bad Faith Times.
 The 2025 elections brought a lot of good news for the regime's opponents, not least of which was a marked shift among Gen Z guys away from a radicalized Republican Party that has no place in a functioning democracy.